Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## Broker Modules and Features

-Icinga 1.x broker modules are binary incompatible with the Icinga 2 component loader.
+Icinga 1.x broker modules are incompatible with Icinga 2.
-Therefore the module configuration cannot be copied 1:1

-Icinga 1.x IDOUtils was implemented from scratch as Icinga 2 feature which can be loaded and enabled on-demand.
-The Icinga 1.x Livestatus addon is implemented as Icinga 2 LivestatusListener.
-Icinga 1.x broker modules used for check distributions are replaced by the Icinga 2 cluster and distributed capabilities using the same protocol and security mechanisms as the Icinga 2 instance itself.

-Each feature can be created multiple times, i.e. having 3 IDO Mysql databases, 5 Performance Data Writers and 2 Livestatus Listeners (one listening on tcp, and one on unix sockets).
+In order to provide compatibility with Icinga 1.x the functionality of several popular broker modules was implemented for Icinga 2:

-### IDOUtils Database Backend
+* IDOUtils

-Icinga 2 uses Ido<DBType>Connection configuration objects re-using some options known from Icinga 1.x IDOUtils such as the database credentials, instance_name or the cleanup attributes for max age of table entries.

-### Enable Features

-Icinga 2 features require a library to be loaded, and object configuration.
-In order to simplify the process of enabling/disabling these features Icinga 2 ships with two scripts inspired by
-Apache: `i2enfeature` and `i2disfeature`.
+* Livestatus
+* Cluster (allows for high availability and load balancing)

+In Icinga 1.x broker modules may only be loaded once which means it is not easily possible to have one Icinga instance write to multiple IDO databases.
+Due to the way objects work in Icinga 2 it is possible to set up multiple IDO database instances.